MazarMoe/Data-Projects/README.md

 I love working with data to find insights that matter, and transforming it into visuals and narratives that tell a story.

 I'm also equally fascinated by the **engineering systems** that power data workflows and am currently diving deeper into **data engineering**.
-I plan to post more projects as I continue learning and building my skills. 🚀
+I plan to post more projects as I continue learning and building my data engineering skills. 🚀

 ---